Noxtal/cyanide/README.md

 Cyanide is a tool to poison request logs by injecting a payload in the user-agent.
 It has 3 payloads ready for now.

-This is a BadByte (my team) Official Tool.
+This is a BadByte, my hacking team, Official Tool.
 You can join our hacking community [here](https://discord.gg/CDACNFg).

 ```
 usage: cyanide.py [-h] [-q] [-Pl] [-pl PAYLOAD] [-m METHOD] [-P PARAMETER]